 Not every situation is a good fit for debt.
 Here are several where equity may be more attractive:

 If your company has to burn a lot of cash to grow, it can be difficult to lend to you.
-Most lenders are capped on how much capital they can provide you.
+This is because most lenders are capped on how much capital they can provide you.
 If that number is too small to get you far enough down the line, then equity is really what you need.

 We see companies with a relatively low ratio of revenue-to-burn when they have a vast target market, there is a land grab between competitors, or they’re still in an early stage of growth.
 Capturing these big, broad markets against competition requires large marketing spends and a high net cash burn rate.
-Debt just won’t be able to provide enough fuel to get you to where you want to be.
+Debt alone won’t provide enough fuel to get you to where you want to be.

 Companies have to invest cash to grow.
-Waiting to recoup the acquisition costs doesn’t allow you to effectively reinvest profits for growth.
-Debt is optimal when you see relatively quick returns on money spent, because it allows the debt to become self financing.
+Waiting to recoup the acquisition costs doesn’t allow you to reinvest profits for growth effectively.
+Debt is optimal when you see relatively quick returns on money spent because it will enable the debt to become self-financing.

-I.e. the new sales quickly pays for the cost of the debt.
+I.e., the new sales quickly pay for the cost of the debt.

 Pre-revenue businesses have no choice but to raise equity from angels, friends, family, or the founders.
 Debt providers won’t lend to you with no revenue on which to secure their investment or with which you can fund repayments.

 Most SaaS lenders will provide you with a multiple of your recurring revenue.
-If your growth plan involves you being zero or low on revenue for a while, you’ll need to look for equity.
+However, if your growth plan involves you being zero or low on revenue for a while, you’ll need to look for equity.

 In addition to higher interest rates, predatory lenders may require board seats, large equity warrants, extortionary prepayment penalties, or outrageous covenants.
 If this is all that is available to you, you might be better looking for equity instead.